NorskHelsenett/DevBlog/BlogPosts/ProtobufKafkaExtraMagicBytes/ProtobufKafkaExtraMagicBytes.md

 }
 ```

+A small thing to beware when decoding is that you might wan't to remove/consume the bytes as they are read, so that you don't have to keep track of where the current entry starts and ends.
+In dotnet you can easily achieve this by using byte arrays for you underlying data structure.
+Then you can get a `Stream` from your byte array by doing `Stream consumableStream = new System.IO.MemoryStream(yourByteArray);`.
+Which in turn allows you to call the built in `int nextByte = consumableStream.ReadByte()` to retrieve the content and move the referenced stream ahead.

 Seeing as the solutions fit in between 10 and 20 lines of code, and are easily convertible to using other types for input and output like uints and streams, you probably want to just copy in the code you end up using to a utility class rather than adding to your supply chain, but figuring out what's best is up to you.

 # How Prtobuf magic bytes are actually determined